Fairies Fairies Everywhere: DIY Fairy Dust Glitter Gel

 - If using aloe vera gel you may not see the cloudiness that I did.

-- If you want to omit the lavender that is fine.
-The Vaseline Moisture Aloe has a slight scent and if you are using it you don’t need the lavender.
+- If you want to omit the lavender essential oil you can.
+The Vaseline Moisture Aloe has a slight scent and if you are using it you don't need the lavender.